Hyperbolic Twisted Torus Links: Twisted Torus Links

 \section{Twisted Torus Links}

 In this section we precisely define twisted torus links and set up notation.

-Throughout, let $F$ be an unknotted torus in $S^3$ containing the torus link $T(p,q)$ on its surface, where $p,q$ are positive integers greater than one.
+Throughout, let $F$ be an unknotted torus in $S^3$ containing the torus link $T(p,q)$, where $p$ and $ q$ are positive integers greater than one.
 Let $D$ be a disk intersecting $F$ in an arc with $r$ points of $T(p, q)$ in its interior, where $p + q \geq r \geq 2$.
 Let $J$ denote the boundary of $D$: $J=\bdy D$.

 For a non-zero integer $s$, the twisted torus link $T(p, q; r, s)$ is obtained by performing $(1/s)$-Dehn surgery on the unknotted circle $J$.

 \begin{definition} The manifold $S^3-(N(T(p, q)\cup J)$ is denoted by $M(p, q, r)$; here $N(\cdot)$ denotes a regular neighbourhood. \end{definition}